openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-with-docker.md

 ## Testing the Network

 With the controller and router running, you can now attach to the Docker host running the Ziti controller and test that the router did indeed come online and is running as you expect.
-To do this we'll use another feature of the `docker` command and `exec` into the machine.
-First you'll need to know your Docker container name which you can figure out by running `docker ps`.
+To do this, we'll use another feature of the `docker` command and `exec` into the machine.
+First, you'll need to know your Docker container name which you can figure out by running `docker ps`.

 ```bash